 Elizabeth Gallagher-Coolidge, Director

-Ms. Elizabeth Gallagher-Coolidge is the Managing Director PNC Capital Markets LLC in Chicago.
-She began her career in the public finance industry more than 24 years ago, working her way from an institutional bond salesperson at a local bank to head of the Capital Markets Public Finance Group for the Chicago office at PNC in February 2013.
+Ms. Coolidge recently joined UBS Financial Services Inc. as Managing Director and Head of the Public Finance Central Region.
+She began her career in the public finance industry more than 28 years ago, working her way from an institutional bond salesperson at a local bank to head of the Capital Markets Public Finance Group for the Chicago office at PNC in February 2013.
+Prior to that, Ms. Coolidge worked for PNC Capital Markets Public Finance Group,

-A lifelong resident of Chicago, she currently resides with her husband and three children in the Edgebrook neighborhood on the Northwest Side.
+Ms. Coolidge is a lifelong resident of the City of Chicago.
+She currently resides with her husband and three children in the Edgebrook neighborhood on Chicago’s Northwest Side.
 She received her B.A. from the University of Illinois-Urbana on a General Assembly Scholarship.

 Michael P. Golden, Director